Tom Corbett: Other issues

-2014 election
+2014 gubernatorial campaign

 Corbett formally announced his candidacy for reelection on November 8, 2013.

 Corbett was considered vulnerable, as reflected in his low approval ratings.
-An August 2013 Franklin & Marshall College poll found that only 17% of voters thought Corbett was doing an "excellent" or "good" job, only 20% thought he deserved to be reelected, and 62% said the state was "off on the wrong track".
+An August 2013 Franklin & Marshall College poll found that only 17 percent of voters thought Corbett was doing an "excellent" or "good" job, only 20 percent thought he deserved to be reelected, and 62 percent said the state was "off on the wrong track".
 Politico called Corbett the most vulnerable incumbent governor in the United States, The Washington Post ranked the election as the most likely for a party switch, and the majority of election forecasters rated it "likely Democratic".

 Despite Corbett's unpopularity and speculation that he would face a primary challenge, he was unopposed in the Republican primary.
 Attorney and conservative activist Bob Guzzardi announced a run against Corbett, however the state Supreme Court ordered Guzzardi's name struck from the ballot due to his failure to file a statement of financial interest, leaving Corbett unopposed for the Republican nomination.

 In the general election, Corbett faced Democratic nominee Tom Wolf, a businessman and former Secretary of the Pennsylvania Department of Revenue.
 Polling indicated a very difficult path to reelection for Corbett; he had trailed Wolf in every single poll taken since March 2013.
-RealClearPolitics reported an average lead of 10.8% for Wolf.
-HuffPost Pollster's model estimated that Corbett would lose to Wolf 54.2% to 36.8% and reported that the probability of Wolf beating Corbett was 99%.
+RealClearPolitics reported an average lead of 10.8 percent for Wolf.
+HuffPost Pollster's model estimated that Corbett would lose to Wolf 54.2 percent to 36.8 percent and reported that the probability of Wolf beating Corbett was 99 percent.

-On November 4, 2014, Corbett lost to Democratic nominee Tom Wolf in the general election.
-He received 45.1% of the vote while Wolf won 54.9%.
+On November 4, 2014, Corbett lost to Wolf in the general election. by 344,844 votes (55% to 45%).
+Under the 1968 constitution, he is the first incumbent governor to lose a bid for re-election.
+Out of 19 Republican governors, Corbett and Alaska's Sean Parnell were the only governors who lost their positions during the 2014 election cycle.

+Post-gubernatorial career

 After his term expired on January 20, 2015, Corbett returned to private life.

-Under the 1968 constitution, he is the first incumbent governor to lose bid for re-election.
-Out of 19 Republican governors, Corbett and Alaska's Sean Parnell were the only governors who lost their positions during the 2014 election cycle.
+He registered as a lobbyist in October 2021.
+He is currently the Distinguished Executive in Residence at the Thomas R. Kline School of Law of Duquesne University.